Be the Light for Vulnerable Children | Texarkana Today

 Locally, For the Sake of One is joining the global celebration by partnering with local churches to pray and get involved on November 8.

-They will also have two virtual events where community members can learn more about how to get involved and can ask any question they may have.
-Sign up athttps://www.forthesakeofone.com/upcoming-eventshttps://www.forthesakeofone.com/upcoming-events.
+They will also have two virtual events where community members can learn more about how to get involved and can ask any questions they may have.
+Sign up at https://www.forthesakeofone.com/upcoming-events.

 The Impact of Growing Up Without a Family.